jmshtr/maze/README.md

 # Maze Game

 This is a simple text-based maze game implemented in Python.
-The player navigates through a maze represented by a grid of characters, trying to reach the end point while avoiding obstacles.
+The player navigates through a randomly generated maze, trying to reach the end point while avoiding obstacles.

 ## How to Play